j0sh/http-trickle/README.md

 Breaking this down:

-1. Data streams are called *channels* , Channels are content agonstic - the data can be video, audio, JSON, logs, a custom format, etc.
+1. Data streams are called *channels* , Channels are content agnostic - the data can be video, audio, JSON, logs, a custom format, etc.

 2. Segmented: Data for each channel is sent as discrete *segments*.
 For example, a video may use a segment for each GOP, or an API may use a segment for each JSON message, or a logging application may split segments on time intervals.
 The boundaries of each segment are application defined, but segments are preferably standalone such that a request for a single segment should return usable content on its own.